SAP-samples/btp-terraform-samples/README.md

 ## Licensing

-Copyright 2023 SAP SE or an SAP affiliate company and `terraform-provider-btp` contributors.
+Copyright 2023 SAP SE or an SAP affiliate company and `btp-terraform-samples` contributors.
 See our [LICENSE](LICENSE) for copyright and license information.
-Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/terraform-provider-btp).
+Detailed information, including third-party components and their licensing/copyright information, is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP-samples/btp-terraform-samples).